mamlaka/mendix-ObjectBackupRestore/README.md

 - Please note that the ObjectBackupRestore module is ***not*** intended to replace a full database or cloud backup plan.
 - The functionality is provided without official support.
 - Support is provided through Git issues or the Mendix forum on best-effort basis only.
-- We do not accept responsibility for loss or corruption of data.
+- We do not accept responsibility for loss or corruption of data or any resulting damage.
 - Use at your own risk.

 **By using this module you agree to be bound by this disclaimer.**